Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 12 Januari 2026 20.50.40 UTC
+- WIB: Senin, 12 Januari 2026 21.38.13 UTC
-- WITA: Senin, 12 Januari 2026 21.50.40 UTC
+- WITA: Senin, 12 Januari 2026 22.38.13 UTC
-- WIT: Senin, 12 Januari 2026 22.50.40 UTC
+- WIT: Senin, 12 Januari 2026 23.38.13 UTC

 Kutipan Inspiratif:
-"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."
+"Not all of us can do great things.
+But we can do small things with great love."

-Kategori: success
+Kategori: inspirational